OnurFurkanUnal/firma-demo/README.md

 # NodeJS And Angular Project

-main focus of firma-demo demonstrate cookies.You can prefer short live for cookies with refresh methods than blacklist.
+main focus of firma-demo demonstrate cookies.You can prefer short life to blacklist for cookies with refresh methods.
 Because blacklists consuming memory that is little expensive.

 ### Features: ###